BotoX/ServerStatus/README.md

 You don't have to worry about the clients in case the master server goes down, they will keep trying to reconnect until they can reach the master server again.

 # Additional information
+For questions you can contact me via IRC.
+You can find me under the nick BotoX in the following networks: Freenode, QuakeNet, Rizon, synIRC and StormBit
 ## License
 ```
             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE